daviddeblas/subscription-manager/README.md

 ---

-**Subscription Manager** is designed to simplify the management of your subscriptions while respecting your privacy.
+**Subscription Manager** is designed to simplify the management of your subscriptions.
 Thank you for your trust, and feel free to contact me with any questions or suggestions!